narration-sd/html-to-markdown/README.md

 And links are as you expect, [The Cobbler's Shoes](https://narrationsd.com)</pre>

 n.b.
-You may note that the distinction for the `hard_break` option is quite subtle, but it is there, and the descriptoiin can be found from the link in the next section.
+You may note that the distinction for the `hard_break` option is quite subtle, but it is there, and the description can be found from the link in the next section.

 ## Documentation for Options